 Her stage presence continues to be impressive.
 She talks about where her songs came from and tells us the O2 Apollo has a special place in her heart as it was one of the first venues she ever played in over two years ago– and she’s right at home in its art deco style.
 Opting unusually for no encore, she plays in total for about 90 minutes, but she is so brilliant you could happily listen to her for another 90.
 She finishes with National Anthem and another trip into the crowd, and when she finally leaves the stage the crowd’s emotion is a mix of elation and misery, as no one wants to see her go.
 If this performance is any indication of what’s come from del Rey, then the sky is the limit and there is no doubt that the world is hers for the taking.

-For further information about Lana del Rey and future events visit here.
+For further information and future events visit Lana Del Rey’s website here.

 Watch the video for Blue Jeans here: